Live (2023 film)

 Live is a 2023 Indian Malayalam-language thriller film written and directed by V. K. Prakash.
-The film stars Mamta Mohandas, Soubin Shahir, Shine Tom Chacko, Priya Prakash Varrier, Krishna Prabha, and Reshmi Soman.
+The film stars Mamta Mohandas, Soubin Shahir, Shine Tom Chacko, Priya Prakash Varrier, Krishna Prabha,Reshmi Soman and Twinkle Joby.
 The film is produced Darppan Bangejja and Nitin Kumar under the banner of Films 24.
 The film was released on 26 May 2023.

 Plot

 Anna is the victim of a fake news.
 She joins forces with Dr. Amala, who's also facing cyber harassment.
 And they both come together to fight against the media mafia.